337 Commonwealth

 337 Commonwealth is located on the north side of Commonwealth, between Hereford and Massachusetts Avenue, with 333 Commonwealth to the east and 339 Commonwealth to the west.

 337 Commonwealth was designed by Kirby and Lewis, architects, and built in 1880-1881, one of three contiguous houses built by building contractor Asa Harden Caton on land owned by wallpaper merchant Charles Henry Hayden.
-Asa Caton is shown as the owner on the original building permit application for 337-339 Commonwealth, dated April 13, 1880.
-337-339 Commonwealth were built for speculative sale, and 341 Commonwealth was built under agreement with Nehemiah W. Rice, who took title to the house from Charles Hayden after it had been substantially completed.
+337-339 Commonwealth were built for speculative sale and Asa Caton is shown as the owner on the original building permit application for the two houses, dated April 13, 1880.
+341 Commonwealth was built by Asa Caton for Nehemiah W. Rice, who is shown as the owner on the original permit application, dated April 9, 1880, and took title to the house on January 4, 1881, after it had been completed.

 Click here for an index to the deeds for 337 Commonwealth, and click here for further information on the land on the north side of Commonwealth between Hereford and Massachusetts Avenue.

 On October 1, 1881, 337 Commonwealth was acquired from Charles Hayden by Harriet (Cottrell) Simes Nowell, the wife of Thomas Shepard Nowell.
-They had married in June of 1881 in Newport and, according to the June 28, 1881, Boston Herald report on the marriage, Thomas Nowell presented his bride with a check for $25,000 and the deed to 337 Commonwealth, in her name, as bridegrooms’ presents.
-Prior to their marriage, he had lived at 10 Claremont Park and she had lived in Newport.
-Ethel Katherine Simes (Simes-Nowell), Harriet Nowell’s daughter with her former husband, George Simes, lived with them.
+They had married in June of 1881 in Newport and, according to the June 28, 1881, Boston Herald report on the marriage, Thomas Nowell presented his bride with “a check for $25,000 and the deed of a house on Commonwealth Avenue” as bridegroom’s presents.
+Prior to their marriage, he had lived at 10 Claremont Park in Boston and she had lived in Newport.

 A former shoe manufacturer, from the early 1880s Thomas Nowell was president of the Avery Lactic Company, manufacturers of lactic acid.
 By the mid-1880s, he was an investor in and promoter of gold mines in Alaska, where he spent much of each year.
 In 1894, he served as Alaska’s delegate to Congress.